chef-boneyard/rails-quick-start/README.md

     radiant
     haproxy

-Upload all the cookbooks to the Opscode Platform.
+Upload all the cookbooks to Hosted Chef.

     knife cookbook upload -a